zsisco/maxwelm/README.md

 Maxwelm is a simple window manager based off of [catwm](https://github.com/pyknite/catwm), my previous window manager [ShMOW](https://github.com/zsisco/ShMOW), and bits of [dwm](http://dwm.suckless.org) and [TinyWM](https://github.com/mackstann/tinywm) when I get stuck.
 The main idea is to have a window manager suitable for small screens (and slower machines) that minimizes clutter and maximizes precious screen real estate.

+####Features
+- All windows are maximized on creation (like monocle mode in dwm or other tiling window managers)
+- Windows can be moved and resized with the mouse or through hotkeys
+- Virtual desktops
-All configuration is done in the config.h file.
+- All configuration is done in the config.h file

 ####Dependencies:
 - Xlib.